superDross/run-with-me.vim/README.md

 let g:runner_rowsize = 15
 ```

-Use a different command to the filetype:
+Use a different command other than the filetype:

 ```vim
 " e.g. if filetype is javascript run script with node command